mark2016/symfony-docs/doctrine.rst

     $ php bin/console dbal:run-sql 'SELECT * FROM product'

-    # on Windows systems not using Powershell, run this command instead:
+    # On Windows systems not using Powershell, use double quotes around the SQL:
     # php bin/console dbal:run-sql "SELECT * FROM product"

 Take a look at the previous example in more detail: